vigil-313/gator-probe-alpha/SESSION_STATE.md

    - Directory structure created following the architecture specification
    - Placeholder components implemented for all required modules
    - Basic UI created with HTML, CSS, and JavaScript
+   - Configuration loader and prompt assembly modules fully implemented
+   - LLM API client module implemented with provider pattern and Claude integration
+   - Comprehensive test suite for LLM API client and all provider components

 The execution flow for this minimal viable prototype remains: